project-chip/connectedhomeip/docs/getting_started/zap.md

     #
     "NOTE: Insert a link to the override specification documentation once that is up"

--   type - type from the spec
+-   Type - type from the spec
--   default - this is different than the "default" set in the spec, and represents the desired starting value for an attribute IF it is implemented in the ember layer (RAM storage)
+-   Default - this is different than the "default" set in the spec, and represents the desired starting value for an attribute IF it is implemented in the ember layer (RAM storage)